-Founded in 1963 by the Grey Nuns of the Sacred Heart, Grey Nun Academy is the Catholic, independent coeducational lower and middle school in Bucks County, PA for children in grades PreK3 through Eighth grade.
+Founded in 1963 by the Grey Nuns of the Sacred Heart, Grey Nun Academy is a Catholic, independent coeducational lower and middle school in Bucks County, PA for children in grades PreK3 through Eighth grade.

 The Academy offers an academically rich curriculum that meets the unique needs of individual students, respecting the rights, interests, and dignity of each child.